utkdigitalinitiatives/ushanka/docs/source/contents/fedora.rst

 Digital Asset Management of Born Digital Materials
 ==================================================

-Once a SIP has been created with Archivematica, it is ready to be ingested into our digital asset management system.
+Once a SIP for a born digital object has been ingested into Archivematica and a corresponding AIP and DIP have been generated, it is ready to be ingested into our digital asset management system.
 This document describes its shape and relationships between the various parts.

 The Compound Object
 -------------------

-The SIP is a compound object, which is a collection of related objects.
+The born digital object is a compound object, which is a collection of related objects.
 The compound object is the top-level object in the digital assets management system.
-Each compound object is prescribed with several datastreams, including:
+Each compound object is prescribed with several datastreams,
+including:

 * MODS:  This metadata file contains basic descriptive information about the compound object, including title, identifier, date, and an abstract.
 * RELS-EXT:  This metadata file contains relationships between the compound object and other objects in the digital asset management system.